ProjectPhysX/FluidX3D/README.md

 ### Hardware

 - <details><summary>Can FluidX3D run on multiple GPUs at the same time?</summary><br>Yes.
 The simulation grid is then split in domains, one for each GPU (domain decomposition method).
 The GPUs essentially pool their memory, enabling much larger grid resolution and higher performance.
 Rendering is parallelized across multiple GPUs as well; each GPU renders its own domain with a 3D offset, then rendered frames from all GPUs are overlayed with their z-buffers.
 Communication between domains is done over PCIe, so no SLI/Crossfire/NVLink/InfinityFabric is required.
 All GPUs must however be installed in the same node (PC/laptop/server).
-Even unholy combinations of Nvidia/AMD/Intel GPUs will work, although it is recommended to only use GPUs with similar memory capacity and bandwidth together.
+Even <a href="https://youtu.be/_8Ed8ET9gBU">unholy combinations of AMD+Intel+Nvidia GPUs will work</a>, although it is recommended to only use GPUs with similar memory capacity and bandwidth together.
 Using a fast gaming GPU and slow integrated GPU together would only decrease performance due to communication overhead.<br><br></details>

 - <details><summary>I'm on a budget and have only a cheap computer.
 Can I run FluidX3D on my toaster PC/laptop?</summary><br>Absolutely.
 Today even the most inexpensive hardware, like integrated GPUs or entry-level gaming GPUs, support OpenCL.
 You might be a bit more limited on memory capacity and grid resolution, but you should be good to go.
 I've tested FluidX3D on very old and inexpensive hardware and even on my Samsung S9+ smartphone, and it runs just fine, although admittedly a bit slower.<br><br></details>